LeeyaD/rb130/written_prep.md

 ### Understand that methods and blocks can return chunks of code (closures)
 5. Why is it important to know that methods and blocks can return closures?
 ### Methods with an explicit block parameter
-6. How do we make a block argument manditory?
+**How do we make a block argument manditory?**
+By using the Ruby keyword `yield`

 7. What are the benifits of explicit block?
 8. How do methods access both implicit and explicit blocks passed in?
 ### Arguments and return values with blocks
 ### When can you pass a block to a method
-9. When can you pass a block to a method?
-Why?
+**When can you pass a block to a method?
+Why?**
+Always because all Ruby methods can take blocks passed implicitly.

 ### &:symbol
 10. What does `&` do when in a the method parameter?
 ### Arity of blocks and methods